MicrosoftDocs/xamarin-docs/docs/tools/profiler/index.md

 There are different data views in the Allocations instrument, which allow developers to analyze how their application is using and freeing memory.
 These views are described below:

  -   **Allocations** – This displays a list of all allocations and groups them by class name.
 This provides a great overview of classes and methods being used, how often they are used, and the collective size of the classes used.
-Double clicking on a class will show the the memory allocated :
+Double clicking on a class will show the memory allocated :

 # [Visual Studio for Mac](#tab/vsmac)